djvill/APLS/doc/how-to-use/search-segments.md

 You may notice that these are the column names at the top of the layer picker!

 The searches discussed on previous documentation pages have been in the first three scopes (<span class="keyterm">span</span>, <span class="keyterm">phrase</span>, and <span class="keyterm">word</span>).
-This is because the _search_ page looks for matches word-by-word, so <span class="keyterm">span</span> and <span class="keyterm">phrase</span> layer searches give results at the <span class="keyterm">word</span> level even though <span class="keyterm">span</span> and <span class="keyterm">phrase</span> scopes are larger than <span class="keyterm">word</span> scope.
+This is because the <span class="apls-page">Search</span> page looks for matches word-by-word, so <span class="keyterm">span</span> and <span class="keyterm">phrase</span> layer searches give results at the <span class="keyterm">word</span> level even though <span class="keyterm">span</span> and <span class="keyterm">phrase</span> scopes are larger than <span class="keyterm">word</span> scope.

 {: .note}